nathanamackenzie/home-lab/README.md

 |       ├── main.tf
 |       └── datasources.tf
 └── modules
+    ├── apigateway
+    ├── dynamodb
     └── vpc

 ```

 ## VPC Structure
-Each VPC is equipped with 8 subnets, evenly distributed across two availability zones.
+Each VPC is holds 8 subnets, distributed across two availability zones.
 Within each availability zone, there are four subnets, comprising of one public web subnet and three private subnets: application, database, and reserved.

 The diagrams below illustrate the subnet CIDR ranges for each VPC and subnet.

 ### prod-use1-vpc1
 <p align="center">